 Can I show up drunk, stoned, and wreck your haunted house and assault your actors?

 A: You should ask the police on duty this question.
-Every season (without fail) we have to escort someone (and their group) out of our haunts into the arms of the police.
+Every season (without fail) we have to escort someone out of our haunts into the arms of the police.
 We do not allow aggressive behavior, pushing, weapons of any kind, alcohol, touching our actors or staff, etc. We have a list of rules just like any other business that must be adhered to for your own safety.
 Please go through the attractions in a civilized manner and everyone (including yourself) will have a great time.

 Can I work at Brighton Asylum?